 Limes are the perfect complement to many foods and drinks.
 Their slightly sour flavor lends just the right amount of acid to any dish, which is why you’ll see many recipes call for a squeeze of lime at the end for a pop of flavor.

 Limes also come in a variety of options, but if you’re shopping in your local grocery store, you’re most likely reaching for a Persian lime.
+Check out their weekly ads or coupons for a possible deal.
 Persian limes are seedless and not too sour, with a long shelf life.
 Key limes are used most commonly in desserts—key lime pie, anyone?

 If you find yourself adding a squeeze of lime to most of your mixed drinks, you’ll love our Black Lime Mojito Hard Kombucha with hints of coconut and mint.
 You’ll find it in our Citrus Sessions collection, which takes your favorite classic cocktail flavors and adds an organic, superfruit twist without the sugar.